cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 If before a Combat Round would begin, either the attacker or the defender does not have ships in the System of the Space Battle, the Space Battle ends.
 If one player still has ships in the System at this point, she is declared the **winner** of the Space Battle.

 **Unresolvable Space Battles:**
-If at the end of a Combat Round, a Space Battle is in a state that cannot be resolved by running more Combat Rounds, such as only Fighters in an [Ion Storm](#IonStorm), then the defending units are destroyed (and considered as destroyed by the attacker).
+If a Space Battle goes on forever (for example a Fighter-only battle in an [Ion Storm](#IonStorm) where neither side retreat, play Action Cards...), then the defending units are destroyed (and considered as destroyed by the attacker).

 ### 1) Pre-Combat<a name="PreCombat_SpaceBattleStep"></a>
 During this phase, all pre-combat effects are resolved.